aruba-uxi/uxi-rdbbeat/README.md

 The library is available for download from the official pypi website:

-`pip install uxi-celery-scheduler`
+`pip install celery-rdbbeat`

 Or you can build the library for the source code hosted publicly on GitHub.

 ## Celery Configuration

 The library makes use of the parent service's database and scope management mechanism.
-You can configure sqlalchemy `session_scope` when you configure celery, for example as:
+You can configure SQLAlchemy `session_scope` when you configure celery, for example as:

 ```Python
 from celery import Celery